 The macro-regional citizens’ dimention of the debate was based on the contributions of Christiana Weidel, World of NGOs (Austria) and Magda Leszczyna-Rzucidlo, BISER (Poland) and produced vivid discussion on such issues as

-• what is the raison d’être behind the mushrooming macro-regional concept and practice?
+- what is the raison d’être behind the mushrooming macro-regional concept and practice?

 Answer: It reflects a typical top-down governments-led political attitude.
-The process should be consolidated and integrated it fully into the EU policy-making mechanism.
+The process should be consolidated and integrated it fully into the EU policy-making mechanism. - How to can the potential of the four macro-regions be used for the betterment of the European project after the 2019 EP elections?

-Answer: Through exchange of information, knowledge and experience leading to coordinated horizontal actions and with broad involvement of stakeholders.
+Answer: Through exchange of information, knowledge and experience leading to coordinated horizontal actions and with broad involvement of stakeholders. - How to increase citizens’ participation in the macro-regional strategies?

 Answer: It brings the necessary bottom-up approach as a complementary elements to the process.
 The presented Baltic Sea experience served as a well-functioning model.